 About Guernsey beaches

 The second largest of the Channel Islands, Guernsey has great beaches and is even more picturesque than its larger neighbour of Jersey.
 Its main port, St Peter, is steeply terraced and laden by flower baskets.
 History also abounds and the island was the home-in-exile of the giant of French literature, Victor Hugo, who wrote Les Misérables.
 Guernsey's sea air encourages a hearty appetite, and the island's fertile sea and soil provides the island's cuisine with a host of ingredients, from seafood to locally grown vegetables.

 Guernsey has a remarkable total of 27 beaches.
 Pembroke, on the north coast, is recommended for families and sunbathers, with its huge sweep of gently sloping sand.
-It’s also good for watersports, and has some kiosks and a restaurant.
+It's also good for watersports, and has some kiosks and a restaurant.
 Cobo, to the west, is a popular sandy bay, edged by granite rocks, and attracting avid surfers.
-It’s also great for snorkelling, rock pooling, swimming and windsurfing, though water quality has deteriorated in recent years.
-L’Eree is another western sandy stretch that rarely feels crowded and is good for swimming, though rocks are evident at low tide.
-Also to the west, horseshoe-shaped Port Soif Bay is a lovely beach, and is a sheltered arc of fine white sand, popular with families for its good water quality.
+It's also great for snorkelling, rock pooling, swimming and windsurfing, and is popular with a younger crowd due to its proximity to nearby bars.
+L'Eree is another western sandy stretch that rarely feels crowded and is good for swimming, though rocks are evident at low tide.
+Also to the west, horseshoe-shaped Port Soif Bay is a lovely beach, with a sheltered arc of fine white sand that makes it popular with families - although watch out for strong currents with younger children.

 Beyond the beach: